OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/app-service-mobile/app-service-mobile-ios-how-to-use-client-library.md

 [What is Mobile Services]: #what-is
 [Concepts]: #concepts
 [Setup and Prerequisites]: #Setup
-[How to: Create the Mobile Services client]: #create-client
+[How to: Create hello Mobile Services client]: #create-client
 [How to: Create a table reference]: #table-reference
 [How to: Query data from a mobile service]: #querying
 [Filter returned data]: #filtering
 [Sort returned data]: #sorting
 [Return data in pages]: #paging
 [Select specific columns]: #selecting
-[How to: Bind data to the user interface]: #binding
+[How to: Bind data toohello user interface]: #binding
 [How to: Insert data into a mobile service]: #inserting
 [How to: Modify data in a mobile service]: #modifying
 [How to: Authenticate users]: #authentication